Presenting a prescription in another EU country

 - Patient details: surname and first name (both written in full), and date of birth

 - Details of the prescribing doctor: surname and first name (written in full), professional qualification, direct contact details, work address (including the country), and signature (written or digital)

 - Details of the prescribed product: its common name (rather than the brand name, which may be different in another country), format (tablet, solution, etc.), quantity, strength and dosage.

 If you think you'll need to get your prescription dispensed abroad, or if you are given a prescription abroad that you will need to get dispensed in your home country, check that the doctor has included all this information.
 That way you can be sure that a pharmacist in another EU country can easily understand the prescription and correctly identify the medicine you are requesting and its dose.

 However, some EU countries have implemented interoperable systems for e-prescriptions.
-For example, e-prescriptions issued in Finland can be used in Croatia and Estonia without the need for a paper copy.
+For example, e-prescriptions issued in Finland can be used in Croatia, Estonia and Portugal without the need for a paper copy.
 You can find the list of available electronic cross-border health services here.